Interpolation of turbulent magnetic fields and its consequences on diffusive cosmic ray propagation: Conclusions

-In addition, we optimize the performance of a continuous grid-less method to generate isotropic turbulent magnetic fields (TD13), so that the necessary CPU time is reduced by more than an order of magnitude.
-Hence, in the case of 100 wavemodes, where the uncertainty of the diffusion coefficient has already decreased to a few percentages, the performance of the optimized TD13 routine is equal to TL and only the use of NN is still slightly faster.
-Thus, the optimized TD13 routine with about 100 wavemodes provides clear benefits compared to the grid-based approach, as the given magnetic field properties are reproduced the most accurately.
-In addition, the TD13 routine has also no technical difficulties --- due to limited memory space --- to realize the case of particles with a small rigidity within the resonant scattering regime, i.e.\ $1 \gg \rho > l_{\rm min}/l_{\rm max}$.
+We optimize the TD13 implementation, so that the necessary CPU time is reduced by more than an order of magnitude.
+Hence, in the case of 100 wave-modes, the performance of the optimized TD13 routine is equal to TL and only the use of NN is still slightly faster.
+Thus, the optimized TD13 routine with about 100 wave-modes and a length scale ratio $l_{\rm max}/l_{\rm min}$ of the turbulence at about the same order provides clear benefits compared to the grid-based approach: The turbulent magnetic field properties as well as the transport of particles can be described with a high accuracy and further, it has no technical difficulties to realize wave-modes on arbitrary scales.
+In contrast, the possible length scales of the resonant scattering regime is in the case of grid-based fields always limited by the available memory space.
+So it will becomes indispensable to use a grid-less field, if the particle propagation at very small rigidities $\rho\ll 0.01$ is considered within the resonant scattering regime.

+Finally, we need to clarify, that the results of this work are based on the use of an isotropic turbulent magnetic field structure with a sharp cut-off beyond the inertial range of the spectrum.
+It is not expected that a more realistic turbulence spectrum yields significantly different results, as (i) the considered rigidities do not allow a resonant scattering with the wave-modes of the energy range (at $k<k_{\rm min}$) and (ii) only for $\rho < l_{\rm min}/l_{\rm max}$ do particles significantly interact with the wave-modes from the dissipation range.
+Further, it has been beyond the scope of this work to account for an underlying background field.
+However, we expect that some background fields amplify the uncertainty from the interpolation method significantly and suggest a detailed investigation using different background field configurations.

-\acknowledgments This work most notably benefits from the development of CRPropa3.
-In addition, we are grateful to Andrej Dundovic for useful discussions that helped to improve the original version of the paper.
-Some of the results in this paper have been derived using the software packages Numpy \citep{vanDerWalt2011}, Matplotlib \citep{Hunter:2007} and its online documentation including example code, SymPy \citep{sympy}, Pandas \citep{mckinney-proc-scipy-2010}, as well as the Julia programming language \citep{julialang}.
+\acknowledgments We are grateful to Andrej Dundovic for useful discussions as well as the comments of the unknown referee that helped to improve the original version of the paper.
 L.S., A.F.\ and B.E.\ acknowledge financial support from the MERCUR project An-2017-0009.